intel/wayland-tracker/README.md

     [0.012968s   ] Event   sender=2  op=0  size=32  0b000000 0a000000 776c5f6f 75747075 74006574 02000000
     [0.012968s   ] Event   sender=2  op=0  size=36  0a000000 10000000 776c5f69 6e707574 5f6d6574 686f6400 01000000

-Wayland-tracker has two usage modes: `binary` and `json`.
+Wayland-tracker has three output modes: `binary`, `json` and `json_pretty`.
 Binary mode outputs the wayland messages in binary format, and json mode outputs the messages in JSON format.
 More output format options are expected in the future.

 The binary format log contains first the time stamp since program launch, then parsed Wayland message heades (sender, opcode, and message size).
 The message